- Title: Kanizu

 KANIZU is a collection of nine short stories: “Kanizu,” “The Long Night,” “Parshang” and “The Gray Friday” have realistic settings, whereas “The Blue Inhabitants of the Sea,” “The Yellow Peacocks,” “The Sea in the Vineyards,” “Mana, Kind Mana” and “Mashang” enjoy an atmosphere of magic realism with traces of surrealism and symbolism.

-The stories are set in Southern Iran and nurtured by Southern literary conventions in which the protagists are mainly women who play more outstanding roles.
+The stories are set in Southern Iran and nurtured by Southern literary conventions in which the protagonists are mainly women who play more outstanding roles.
 The men of the stories are nameless and chosen by women, unless they reveal dictatorial behaviors and are hence omitted from the scene.
 Women in Ravanipur’s stories initiate self-chosen love, meanwhile they are also rebellious, independent and prone to their instincts.
-Death is an inseperable element of each story that is also marked by a latent nihilistic philosophy.
+Death is an inseparable element of each story that is also marked by a latent nihilistic philosophy.

 Ravanipour is a remarkably naturalist writer that pursues magic realism in the majority of her works.
 The woman-writer figure in her stories first appears in this collection.